mahaloz/old_mahaloz.re/_posts/research/2019-10-21-netflix-cve.md

 ## Credit Where Credit is Due
-Finding and triaging this bug would have not been possible without the hardwork that engineers put into making Mayhem awesome and without my fellow coworker Paul Emge whom spent as much time as I did on this bug.
+Finding and triaging this bug would have not been possible without the hardwork that engineers put into making Mayhem awesome and without my fellow coworker Paul Emge, who spent as much time as I did on this bug.

 ## Other Sources
 The discovery of this bug is also mentioned in [Security